Getting Started with WinUI Color Picker

 Select linear gradient brush interactively

-You can directly select a required linear gradient color brush at runtime by setting the BrushTypeOptions property value as LinearGradientBrush.
-The default value of BrushTypeOptions property is All.
+You can directly select a required linear gradient color brush at runtime by setting the BrushTypeOptions property value to LinearGradientBrush.
+The default value of the BrushTypeOptions property is All.
+Use a comma-separated list in XAML or a bitwise OR in C# to enable multiple brush modes.

 <editors:SfColorPicker BrushTypeOptions="LinearGradientBrush"